All Products

 Manual rotation

-Applications are deployed and run in an environment in which the AccessKey pair has high risks of leakage and require frequent rotation of the access credentials to access cloud services for a long period of time.
+Applications are deployed in an environment where AccessKey pairs are at high risk of leakage, and require frequent rotation of access credentials to gain long-term access to cloud services.

 No